-On November 17, 2009, Mr. Erickson assumed the positions of CEO, President and interim CFO, Secretary and Treasurer as a result of the resignation of Mr. Bradley Sparks from those positions.
-Mr. Sparks continues to serve as a Director of the Company.
+On November 17, 2009, Mr. Erickson assumed the positions of CEO, President and interim CFO, Secretary and Treasurer as a result of the resignation of Mr. Bradley E. Sparks from those positions.
 On May 10, 2010, Mr. Erickson resigned from the positions of CFO, Secretary and Treasurer and Mark Scott was appointed to those positions.

-The Company closed the acquisition of TransTech on June 8, 2010.
-James Gingo and Paul Bonderson, a TransTech investor, joined the Board of Directors on June 8, 2010.
+We closed the acquisition of TransTech on June 8, 2010.
+James Gingo and Paul R. Bonderson Jr., a TransTech investor, joined the Board of Directors on June 8, 2010.
+Mr. Bonderson resigned as a director of the Company on April 21, 2012.